sfohr/msc_thesis/README.md

 # Nonlinear methods for dimensionality reduction and clustering of bacterial single-cell  sequencing data

-Repo containing analyses for my master's thesis in biostatistics at LMU Munich.
+Repo containing code for my master's thesis in biostatistics at LMU Munich.
 I took a look on how to use Nonlinear Matrix Decomposition (NMD) (Saul, L., 2022) in the context of bacterial scRNA-seq analysis (Heumos, L., et. al. 2023), replacing Principal Component Analysis in the optimized workflow, as outlined in Ostner, J. (2024).

 My thesis was structured along the following objectives: